OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/salesforce.md

 **Display ID Field:**

 * For the Salesforce entity, user can select the field (considered as display id in Salesforce UI) from the dropdown menu.
-* The above selected field value is considered as a display id in OpsHub Integration Manager's sync report.
+* The above selected field value is considered as a display id in <code class="expression">space.vars.SITENAME</code>'s sync report.
 For example, for **Case** entity, user can select **Case Number** in Display ID Field as it is unique and is considered as display id in Salesforce UI.
-* If the field is not selected in the Display ID Field, the Salesforce entity's internal id (which is a part of the entity URL) will be visible in OpsHub Integration Manager's sync report.
+* If the field is not selected in the Display ID Field, the Salesforce entity's internal id (which is a part of the entity URL) will be visible in <code class="expression">space.vars.SITENAME</code>'s sync report.

 <p align="center">
   <img src="../assets/Salesforce_DisplayIdField.png" width="500"/>